Vegan Bodybuilding Stereotypes

 Pale, unfit, willowy, deficient, weak.
 These are all words that people associate with vegans.
 The fact that we only eat plants seems to give the impression that we are lacking strength and nutrition.
 In contrast, the consumption of animal products, such as raw eggs and lean meat, has long been affiliated with fitness.
 The reason being that these sources contain high levels of protein, which is vital for weight loss and muscle growth.

 We’ve all had that debate about where we get our protein from at some point along our plant-based journeys, not to mention omega-3, vitamin B12, and iodine.
-Needless to say that these questions are not to be dismissed – after all, nutrition is an incredibly important topic and something that all vegans should be aware of.
+Needless to say that these questions are not to be dismissed – after all, nutrition is an incredibly important topic and something that all vegan bodybuilding fans should be aware of.
 Nevertheless, with enough knowledge and experience, vegans can eat a nutritionally balanced diet and thrive on it.

 The Game Changers, Protein, and Vegan Bodybuilders

 I’m sure most people have seen The Game Changers documentary by now so, hopefully, any doubts surrounding vegan fitness have been dispelled (we can dream).
 For those of you who haven’t seen it, the program demonstrated how various athletes and bodybuilders have improved their performance since going plant-based.
 There was a particular focus on the benefits of vegan protein and there were plenty of case studies to show its ability to promote muscle repair and growth.